FreakingLoki/Loki-s-Lil-RPG/README.md

 # Loki's Lil RPG

 The initial purpose of this project was to design a simple JavaScript program that would randomly generate a messege containing three parts and display that to the user.
-I decided to start by building a randomized name, a randomly selected biography, and some randomly generated stats (like strength and arcana) for a character that would fit into a fantasy world.
+I decided to start by building a randomized name, a randomly selected biography, and some randomly generated stats (like strength and arcana) for a character that would fit ARCo a fantasy world.
 I quickly decided I wanted to try and generate a fantasy enemy too.
 Then I figured since I have an enemy and a main character, I might as well try to allow the end user to engage in combat.
 So I built a turn-based combat system.
-This small project quickly turned into my first simple game.
+This small project quickly turned ARCo my first simple game.

 ## To Do List:
 * Improve UI and Visuals
-  * Rework skills detail area so that the win token spending buttons don't cause overflow
+  * Rework skills detail area so that the win token spending buttons don't cause overflow within the full stats display section
+  * Make the ability use descriptions more unique
   * Add a display for Victory Tokens

 * Rework Enemies
   * Increase chance to encounter difficult enemies
   * Add more enemy types
+  * Add Abilities to enemies

   * Rework Input Section
     * Add a tooltip box when an action button is hovered
     * Adjust positioning of action buttons

-  * Add Complexity to Combat
-    * Add player and enemy abilities (up to three for each class, not all need to be unique)

   * Code Refactoring
     * Add more comments to HTML, CSS, and JS
     * Reorganize CSS code
+    * refactor abilities code to reduce bloat and better apply D.R.Y. technique

 ## Generated Player Character